OctHe/octhe.github.io/README.md

-## Welcome to Shiyue's GitHub Pages

-This is the source code of Shiyue He's cardbox, which is a personal blog.
+This is the source code of OctHe's personal blog.
 The blog can access with [https://octhe.github.io/](https://octhe.github.io/).

 This blog is based on [github page](https://pages.github.com/) and [texinfo](https://www.gnu.org/software/texinfo/).